dineshkoilada/dsa/docs/03_advanced_java_concepts.md

 ```

 ### 📌 CompletableFuture for Asynchronous Programming
-/**
- * CompletableFuture provides a powerful framework for asynchronous programming,
+CompletableFuture provides a powerful framework for asynchronous programming,
- * enabling non-blocking, callback-based operations and composition of multiple futures.
+enabling non-blocking, callback-based operations and composition of multiple futures.
- *
- * @since Java 8
- * @see java.util.concurrent.CompletableFuture
- */
 ```java
 // Pre-Java 8 approach with Future and ExecutorService ExecutorService executor = Executors.newFixedThreadPool(2);